by Bill McBride on 4/08/2013 12:43:00 PM

 Here is a repeat of the graph I posted Friday showing the participation rate and employment-to-population ratio.

-The Labor Force Participation Rate decreased to 63.6% in November (blue line.
+The Labor Force Participation Rate decreased to 63.3% in March (blue line).
 This is the percentage of the working age population in the labor force.

 This graph shows the changes in the participation rates for men and women since 1960 (in the 25 to 54 age group - the prime working years).

 The participation rate for women increased significantly from the mid 30s to the mid 70s and has mostly flattened out.
-The participation rate for women was unchanged in November at 74.7%.
+The participation rate for women in March was 73.9% (the lowest level since the early '90s).

-This is the lowest level recorded for prime working age men.
+This is just above the lowest level recorded for prime working age men.
+This declining participation is a long term trend.

 This graph shows that participation rates for several key age groups.